 As most will agree, the purpose of the stock portion of the portfolio is to generate the growth, while the fixed income portion is for the stability.

-With that in mind, why take on interest rate risk with the hope that interest rates continue to fall (thus increasing the value of your bonds), when you can instead get a higher yield from a place like EQ that is actually guaranteed and backed by the Canadian government through CDIC insurance?
+With that in mind, why take on interest rate risk with the hope that interest rates continue to fall (thus increasing the value of your bonds), when you can instead get a higher yield from a place like EQ Bank that is actually guaranteed and backed by the Canadian government through CDIC insurance?

 I’m definitely not saying that we should sell all our bond ETFs and have all our fixed-income money in high-interest savings accounts or GICs (Especially since some of these options aren’t even available within an RRSP and TFSA).